 It is all about knowing where you are at skill-wise, what you need from the marker, and how you want to play the game.
 Our comprehensive guide is going to lay out exactly who each marker is meant for, giving you a chance to find your own criteria in the descriptions.

-Choosing The Best Marker For Your Style Of Play
+Choosing The Best Paintball Gun For Your Style Of Play

 Before we dive into our reviews, you need to understand that the best paintball gun for you needs to match up with your style of play.
 The truth is that the top paintball marker is going to vary between woodsball, speedball, and military simulation games and even then your individual style will determine the best fit.
 There is not a one-size fits all solution for paintball markers.
 Instead, you will have to review what you really want and need from a marker based on the style of play.
 We have broken down what each of the primary styles of play need from the ideal marker.